Internet security: secure websites with SSL and HTTPS

-Around the world, data espionage is a serious problem for both international authorities and consumers.
-Internet security is occupying an increasingly central role for both businesses and individuals.
-Without a doubt, the Information Age has substantially affected the way we interact with one another on both a private and professional basis.
-In-house communication, customer data, and other sensitive information build up some of the most vital nuts and bolts of this infrastructure, and protocols like SSL and HTTPS are vital for ensuring their secure management.
-But what exactly do these terms mean and how does one go about implementing security protocols for a web presence?
+Data espionage and data misuse are serious problems for both international authorities and consumers worldwide.
+Internet security is thus occupying an increasingly central role for both businesses and individuals.
+There’s little doubt that the Information Age has substantially affected the way we interact with one another on both a private and professional basis.
+In-house communication, customer data, and other sensitive information build up some of the most vital nuts and bolts of this infrastructure, and protocols like SSL/TLS i.e. HTTPS are vital to ensure their secure management.
+But what exactly do these terms mean and how does one go about implementing security protocols for their web presence?

 - What is HTTPS?

 - Free vs Paid SSL/TLS: free or paid certificate?